ProjectMMXCreator/packs-shop/README.md

 # Packs "Shop"
 This repo contains all of the community-made packs for the sprite chooser.
 ## How to submit packs
-1. Create a GitHub account (or log in to yours)
+1. Create a GitHub account.
+If you have one, log in to yours.
+If logged in already, go on to 2.
 2. Fork this repo.
 3. Create sprites by hand, and then put them in a .zip file.
 4. Name your pack something relevant.